Stochastic Thermodynamics of Non-reciprocally Interacting Particles and Fields: Microscopic Description

 The microscopic interaction energy experienced by the type $i$ particle due to the type $j$ particle is denoted by $v_{ij}$. $v_{ij} < 0$ implies that the type $i$ particle is attracted towards the type $j$ particle, while $v_{ij} > 0$ indicates a repulsive interaction.
 Analogously, $v_{ij}$ represents the thermodynamic cost, supported by the environment, to place a type $i$ particle in the presence of a type $j$ particle, see \cref{fig:particle_interactions}(a).
 The violation of the actio=reactio symmetry implies $v_{ij} \neq v_{ji}$ microscopically. $v_{ij} = v_{ji}$ indicates that the particles are reciprocal and respect the actio=reactio symmetry.
 To separate and quantify the actio=reactio symmetry preserving and breaking components, we define the reciprocal $v_{ij}^r = (v_{ij} + v_{ji})/2$ and non-reciprocal $v_{ij}^{nr} = (v_{ij} - v_{ji})/2$ interaction energies. $v_{ij}^r$ and $v_{ij}^{nr}$ correspond to the symmetry-preserving and symmetry-breaking parts, respectively, which fixes `the orthogonal reference gauge' such that $v_{ij}^{r} = v_{ji}^r$ and $v_{ij}^{nr} = -v_{ji}^{nr}$ by construction.

+$\epsilon_i^\#$ is microscopic Boltzmann weight of a type $i$ particle at lattice site $\#$, quantifying the total thermodynamic cost of placing the particle at the site.
 The reciprocal and non-reciprocal components of the microscopic Boltzmann weight $\epsilon_i^\#$ of the type $i$ particle at $\#$ are denoted as $\epsilon_i^r$ and $f_i^{nr}$, respectively \footnote{ Despite the equivalence of $\epsilon_i^\#$ to a chemical potential, we avoid calling so.
-Rather, it appears in \cref{eq:microscopic_transition_rate} as the argument in the exponential defining the transition rates for a single particle.
+Rather, it appears in \cref{eq:microscopic_transition_rate} as the argument in the exponential of the transition rates for a single particle.
 If all particles are reciprocal, the usual physical meaning of the chemical potential is recovered.
 However, in principle, what we refer to as the `Boltzmann weight' throughout this work is mathematically and physically equivalent to the `chemical potential', but defined for a non-reciprocal and far-from-equilibrium system.
-This remark clarifies the nomenclature. }, such that $\epsilon_i^\# = \epsilon_i^r + f_i^{nr}$,
+This remark clarifies the nomenclature. }, { such that,